utkarshcmu/grafana.org/content/blog/2015-02-10-Grafana-2-Alpha-and-preview.md

 signups are automatically assigned to a specific account.
 And you can also enable anonymous access if you do not care about authentication or user managment at all.

-Currently users can signup and login with a specified email/password or via Github or Google OAuth integration.
+Currently users can signup and login with a specified email/password or via GitHub or Google OAuth integration.
 LDAP integration is in on the roadmap but not implemented yet.

 ## UI Changes